 We know how to control the blast process.
 SYNEO is an expert at controlling feed rates for precise wire and tube processing.
 Their Engineering team took our blasting technology, incorporated it into their machine design, and created the Accu-Blast CRS100 Automated Microblasting System, which provides precise and automated media ablation for coated wires and tubes.

-We sat down and talked with Crew Feighery at SYNEO to learn more about the design of this machine and the results of our collaboration.
+We talked with Crew Feighery at SYNEO to learn more about the design of this machine and the results of our collaboration.

 First, tell us about SYNEO.